What is a Crypto Wallet? – Hot Wallet, Cold Wallet, Custodial, Non-custodial

 Although millions of people use crypto wallets, most people don’t understand them.
 Unlike their real-world counterparts, crypto wallets don’t store currency.

 When you receive bitcoins, the person sending them is signing off ownership.
-The coin(s) will then register to your wallet.
+The coin(s) will then register in your wallet.

 To unlock or spend those coins, your wallet address and public address must match.
-If both the public and private matches, you’ll see your balance increase.
+If both the public and private match, you’ll see your balance increase.
 Details matter when it comes to bitcoin.